Money Management for Kids in College

 3. Put them on the payroll.

-Put a fixed amount of money into their account to pay for incidentals once they start college.
+Put a fixed amount of money into their account to pay for incidentals once they start college as I suggested above.
 Let them spend it however they like, but make it clear that once it’s gone…it’s gone.
-Steve and Janice plan to set up automatic transfers of $200 each month for this.
-Once they set this up with the bank, they don’t have to worry.
-It will be on autopilot.
+Set up automatic transfers each month for this.
+Once you set this up with the bank, you don’t have to worry.
+It will be on autopilot. 🙂

 4. Let them pay their own tuition.